Gaining approval to build a driveway or other works on Council land

 - Selected contractors must be capable of completing all works shown on issued construction plans including drainage, roadworks and soft landscaping to Council's specifications

-You will be charged an application fee as quoted on the form when lodging the application.
+You will be charged an application and design fee as quoted on the form when lodging the application.

 The application will be assessed once the form has been lodged at Council and the application fee is paid.